Richards-Gebaur Memorial Airport: Civil

-The former airport is now used as the Kansas City SmartPort for Kansas City Southern Railroad to ship cargo to and from Mexico.
+The former airport is now used as the International Freight Gateway (IFG) for CPKC Rail to ship cargo to and from Mexico.
 Several businesses, in major agreement with the City of Kansas City and the State of Missouri, are removing the old runway and facilities and building a large truck-to-rail freight center, with above-ground and underground storage.
 The CenterPoint-Kansas City Southern Intermodal Center will cover 1340 acre of rail and industrial space.

 Phase I of the project will include 4500000 sqft of covered industrial warehouses and distribution centers.
 Developer CenterPoint Properties of Chicago bought the property from the Port Authority of Kansas City, which still owns 100 acre and with Hunt Midwest Enterprises, Inc., will mine limestone and create underground storage spaces.

 Major transportation companies include Kansas City Southern railway and Schneider National, Inc., a truck line.
 Kansas City Southern's main line runs from the intermodal center at Richards-Gebaur all the way to a deep-sea Pacific port at Lázaro Cárdenas, Mexico.

 The first phase is expected to cost $250M and when complete will be able to handle up to 250,000 shipping containers per year.

 Military

 The former military buildings and flightline facilities at Richards-Gebaur are now essentially abandoned, left in a deteriorating state.
 Most of the former buildings, including the Officers' and NCOs' Clubs, the base hospital, theater, and commissary, the Wing Headquarters buildings, and some of the base housing have been demolished.
 Around 2010, the former alert hangars and pads were demolished, along with the east–west runway, to provide space for roadworks providing access to the intermodal facility and the new National Nuclear Security Administration facility that was under construction to the north of the former base.

-Many of the previous Air Defense Command structures remain intact, (including the SAGE block-house, the control tower, and some hangars.
+Many of the previous Air Defense Command structures remain intact, including the SAGE block-house, the control tower, and some hangars.
 Some buildings that had been used by the 442nd Civil Engineering Squadron buildings were reconstructed for civilian use, while others, including the base gymnasium, library, bowling alley, personnel office and law enforcement buildings, and some other offices and dorms that were acquired for use by the Calvary Bible College.
 The base's original swimming pool has been filled in and is now an open field.